 Time is money: How long does it take you to get ready for work every morning?
 How long is your commute to and from your workplace each day?
 Don’t underestimate the value of your time.
 The hours you spend preparing and commuting for work can be better spent.
 The millennial side-hustle is a very real thing, and that’s much easier to do if you have more free hours.
 Extra income can mean less debt.

 More affordable housing options: Full-time telecommuters get an extra bonus if their employer is situated in a large city: the ability to buy a home in a less expensive market.
-A smaller mortgage could allow you to manage your personal debt more easily, and set goals for the future.
+A smaller mortgage could allow you to manage your personal debt more easily, give you a lower minimum monthly payment and set goals for the future.

 Many companies know that offering their employees the option of working from home can create a happier, more loyal workforce.
 And with all the personal and financial benefits, it is easy to see why more millennials prefer it.